Zinedine Zidane Announces Departure from Real Madrid

 #Zidane would make an absolutely perfect France coach.
 No pressure, then, Didier...

-Suggestions for Zidane's replacement range from current Chelsea boss Antonio Conte to former Arsenal manager Arsene Wenger:
+Suggestions for Zidane's replacement range from Chelsea boss Antonio Conte to former Arsenal manager Arsene Wenger:

 Tancredi Palmeri @tancredipalmeri